 Visiting the clay city of Djenne

-Mali is a fascinating destination full of surprising and exciting places, although, in recent years, it has not been possible to travel because of the internal situation that is not stable and at risk of terrorism.
+Mali is a fascinating destination full of surprising and exciting places.
+However, in recent years, it has not been possible to travel because of the unstable internal situation and at risk of terrorism.
 In this West African country, where time stands still, famous in the past for its trade routes and its flourishing culture, you will be undoubtedly enchanted by the imposing Falesia of Bandiagara with its mysterious Dogon people, its legendary cities of Timbouctou and Gao that recall ancient myths of the past, sailing with a pinasse wooden boat along the Niger river where its banks teem with life or by ancient cities like Djennè with its unique mud Mosque and the colourful and chaotic market.

 Loaded the backpacks on a wrecked minibus, we leave Bamako to reach the first destination of our journey: the city of Djenne.
 Obviously, as in any self-respecting African trip, the typical issue could not miss!
 Suddenly our minibus stops in the middle of nowhere, and after looking at the engine, the driver discovers that we have had a failure.
-No problem, this is Africa, there is no need to lose heart.
+No problem, this is Africa.
+There is no need to lose heart.
 Here the people are handymen, very ingenious and able to solve problems with nothing in the hand.
-In a moment some people stop their car in transit to help our driver.
-We have no idea how or what they have hit on, but in less than 1 hour we can go on with our trip towards Djenne’.
-After almost 600 km, we finally arrive at the jetty where we can go on a small barge and cross a bend of the Bani river to reach the city.
-During the rainy season, it happens that Djenne’ is surrounded by the waters of the river, giving the impression of being an island.
+In a moment, some people stop their car in transit to help our driver.
+We have no idea how or what they have hit on, but in less than 1 hour, we can go on with our trip towards Djenne’.
+After almost 600 km, we finally arrive at the jetty to go on a small barge and cross a bend of the Bani river to reach the city.
+During the rainy season, it happens that Djenne’ is surrounded by the river’s waters, giving the impression of being an island.
 It’s dark now, and we have time to have dinner with a bowl of rice and set our tents on the roof of our guest house.

 We start walking through the old streets of the centre until we get to the market.
 Fortunately, it is not crowded yet, and many vendors are still setting up the many stalls and arranging their goods.
-The African markets are something unique where you can enjoy an exciting slice of local life that now is impossible to find in our reality.
+The African markets are unique where you can enjoy an exciting slice of local life that is now impossible to find in our reality.
 Many stalls selling fruit, vegetables, spices, fish, meat, cattle, cutlery, pots and pans, leather and any other type of goods make this old market something special that takes us back in time.
-While walking, we meet an elderly gentleman who intrigued by our presence invites us to his house where we can appreciate the great mosque from the roof: the big market is now full of people, and the view on the Great Mosque is fantastic.
-Heart of the city, this ancient building was built for the first time around the 13th century, but the current structure dates back to 1907.
+While walking, we meet an elderly gentleman who, intrigued by our presence, invites us to his house where we can appreciate the great mosque from the roof: the big market is now full of people, and the view on the Great Mosque is fantastic.
+This ancient building was built for the first time around the 13th century, but the current structure dates back to 1907.
 Being constructed in ”bancò”, it needs a renovation every year, especially after the rainy season.
-The mosque, besides being a splendid example of Sahara architecture, is the largest building in the world built on clay.
+Besides being a splendid example of Sahara architecture, the mosque is the largest building in the world built on clay.

 In the early afternoon, we want to visit some villages not too far from Djenne where Bozo and Peul live, two fascinating ethnic groups famous for their traditions.
 Haggling the price with a farmer and get on a horse-drawn cart, we move towards the Bani River until we arrive in front of the village of Serimou.
 Here we jump on a pinasse wooden boat with some locals to cross the river and get to the village.
 During the visit to this small village made of clay houses with a small beautiful mud mosque, we are surrounded by a crowd of children.